Power Automate is great, but do you need some help? On these pages you will find many flow examples and tutorials.

 On these pages there is a lot of information about starting flows using trigger steps.

 Triggers start every flow.
 So if you want to get started with flows better take the first step first.
+When you configure a triggers you will find that there isn’t much difference between triggers and action, but when you look a bit further into triggers you will find many differences.

 Do you want to know more about connectors or do you want to create your own custom connectors then this section is for you.